 Iowa governor: Shelter orders not needed as virus cases rise

-DES MOINES, Iowa (AP) -- Iowa Gov. Kim Reynolds says more aggressive orders to halt the movement of Iowans are not needed although the number of COVID-19 cases continue to rise.
+DES MOINES, Iowa (AP) - Iowa Gov. Kim Reynolds says more aggressive orders to halt the movement of Iowans are not needed although the number of COVID-19 cases continues to rise.

-Reynolds says the state now has 105 positive cases across 26 counties.

 Reynolds says positive cases are increasing in large part due to expanding testing ability and the number is likely to continue to grow.